 Hirschprung’s Disease (HD) is caused by the failure of neural crest cells to migrate completely during intestinal development.

-Interestingly, the timing of the arrest in migration of the neural crest cells influences the severity of disease.
-The cells migrate in a craniocaudal fashion, therefore, early arrest results in a longer segment of aganglionosis.
+Interestingly, the timing of the arrest in migration of the neural crest cells influences the severity of the disease.
+The cells migrate in a craniocaudal fashion.
+Therefore, early arrest results in a longer segment of aganglionosis.

 The incidence of HD is 1 in 5000 live births.
-The male-to-female ration is 4:1 in short segment disease but it is 1:1- 2:1 in long segment disease.
+The male-to-female ratio is 4:1 in short-segment disease, but it is 1:1- 2:1 in long-segment disease.

 How do children with Hirschprung’s present?